 The mines are dark, hot, and potentially dangerous.
 The miners work long hours using the most primitive of tools.
 It’s not unusual for a crew to work for years without finding any significant gems.
 With only the presence of indicator minerals to guide them, the miners delve deeper and deeper into the earth in search of beauty.
 When they find it, it is contagious…they return to the ground again and again.

 Spending time with the miners, in the communities where they live with their families, is extremely important to Roger and Ginger.
 This allows them to form a partnership for progress and education, the result of their holistic sourcing philosophy.
 Directly sourcing gemstones where they’re produced helps build the local economy, enables parents to send their children to school, and inspires hope for progress.
+These initiatives are funded by Gem Legacy, our partner nonprofit organization.

 East Africa is rich with beautiful gem rough.
 Roger meets with the mine’s designated representatives to purchase gem rough.
 Tanzania is home to the Garnet family, Spinel, Tourmaline, and of course its namesake, Tanzanite.
 Kenya boasts select varieties of Garnet and Tourmaline, such as Tsavorite Garnet found near Tsavo Park, and Chrome Tourmaline found in Southern Kenya, among many other species.
 With over 35 years in the industry, Roger has an expert’s understanding of each mineral’s unique qualities.
 This means he can choose the pieces of rough with the greatest potential.
 These are purchased, documented, and imported into the United States legally.